mahmoudsameh00/mahmoudsameh00/README.md

 ### 👨‍💻 About Me

-I am an **Artificial Intelligence Engineer** and **data scientist** with a passion for building intelligent systems.
+I am an **Artificial Intelligence Engineer** and **Data Scientist** with a passion for building intelligent systems.
 My expertise spans Natural Language Processing (NLP), Computer Vision, and autonomous systems.

 * 🔭 I worked as a **LLM Developer at G2i**, focusing on RLHF, prompt engineering, and model evaluation.
 * 🎓 I hold a **Bachelor's degree in Artificial Intelligence** from Kafr El-Sheikh University (Grade: Very Good).